dtcenter/MET/docs/Users_Guide/installation.rst

 .. dropdown:: OPTIONAL

-    **export MAKE_ARGS=-j #** – If there is a need to install external libraries, or to attempt to speed up the MET compilation process, this environmental setting can be added to the environment configuration file.
-Replace the # with the number of cores to use (as an integer) or simply specify :code:`export MAKE_ARGS=-j` with no integer argument to start as many processes in parallel as possible.
-Note that Docker has trouble compiling without a specified value of cores to use.
-The automated MET testing scripts in the Docker environment have been successful with a value of 5.
+    **export MAKE_ARGS=-j #** – If there is a need to install external libraries, or to attempt
+    to speed up the MET compilation process, this environmental setting can be added to the
+    environment configuration file.
+Replace the # with the number of cores to use
+    (as an integer) or simply specify :code:`export MAKE_ARGS=-j` with no integer argument to
+    start as many processes in parallel as possible.
+Note that Docker has trouble compiling
+    without a specified value of cores to use.
+The automated MET testing scripts in the
+    Docker environment have been successful with a value of 5 (ex. export MAKE_ARGS=”-j 5”).

 External Library Handling in compile_MET_all.sh